-Find out what the critics have been saying about ‘Private Collection: Unperformed Objects’.
+What the critics have been saying about ‘Private Collection: Unperformed Objects’

 “This folding from inflator to inflated, from medical to erotic, and erotic to comic and ludic, created the overwhelming impression that within and between these articles a narrative is written—a script waiting to be performed.”

 — Ned Carter Milles, ArtAsiaPacific, 6 November 2017.

 “Jeong’s genius lies in the way she complicates gender imbalance in archetypal dynamics between puppeteer and puppet.
 In some instances, she controls a male character who assaults an inert female form, effectively performing the attack herself.
 But things get really interesting when she controls the male puppet while also performing the female submissive.”

 — Ellen Mara De Wachter, GARAGE Magazine (Vice), 6 October 2017.

 “Artist and choreographer Geumhyung Jeong has been trawling the dark corners of the web for objects to be used in her performances: car crash dummies, model genitalia, a brain wrapped in cling film, a bearded rubber head frozen mid-scream.
 Instead of leaving her hoard languishing in store cupboards, she’s laid it all out for inspection (and titillation) at Delfina Foundation.”

 — Alice Primrose, Royal Academy of Arts, 1 November 2017.

 “Despite the dizzying array of ways that technology has permeated our lives—raising both expectations and concerns about the porous boundaries between the realms of man and machine—Jeong invites her mechanistic props into the most intimate spheres of human existence, creating emotional and sexual bonds with them.
 In doing so, her performances cut through and complicate a number of boundaries—flesh and plastic, control and voyeurism, imagination and reality.”